Nutritional value of carrot juice

 For more resources on dietary supplements, including which vitamins and minerals are essential to your wellbeing, check out the following resource from the United States Department of Agriculture (USDA).
 The USDA's Nutritional Data Laboratory also provides a nutrient database— a useful tool to help you determine the nutritional value of certain foods.
 To help establish your unique nutritional recommendations based on your lifestyle, take a look at the Choose My Plate.

-Juicing carrots will provide one with the same nutrients as eating them whole, but some feel that the roughage contained in whole carrots is an important aspect of their value.
+Juicing carrots will provide one with the same nutrients as eating them whole, but some feel that the roughage contained in whole carrots is one of the main aspects of their value.
 Your body needs bulk (fiber-rich) foods for proper digestion.
 Should you decide to incorporate a fresh juice program into your diet, be sure to also include at least two fiber-rich foods each day, such as raw vegetables, fresh fruits, and whole grains.